Signs Of Depression In Women

 - Changes in eating habits

-- Increase difficulty in concentrating
+- Increased difficulty concentrating

-- A feeling of emptiness
+- A feeling of emptiness or apathy

 - Digestive issues

 - Back pain